Constitution Day Activities In The Classroom

 You can use the Preamble Scramble Block Poster as a bulletin board display, hang on the classroom wall, classroom door, hallway, school entrance, library, gym or any place you see fit.
 This poster will pop and students and teachers will stop to admire your work!

-Bill of Rights Scavenger Hunt:
+Bill Of Rights Scavenger Hunt

 You can use the Bill of Rights activity as task cards, a scavenger hunt or both.
 Students will learn about each of the 10 amendments in the Bill of Rights and a little history about the writing of the amendments.
 The Scavenger Hunt is designed so that students must visit each of the ten Bill of Rights Fact Cards!

-Constitutional Convention Printable Escape Room:
+Constitutional Convention Printable Escape Room

 Students complete puzzles to decode interesting facts about the Founding Fathers and the Constitutional Convention.
 This escape room provides a good overview of the original purpose of the convention, the compromises and ratification.
 The Constitutional Convention Escape Room involves students walking around the classroom breaking codes.